kermitt2/entity-fishing/doc/train.rst

 Evaluation is produced at the end of training base on a random sample of Wikipedia articles, providing macro- and micro-average precision, recall and f1-score.

 Note that the ratio of disambiguated mentions in a Wikipedia article is low.
 As a consequence, the precision of our models will be very low because they are built for disambiguating a maximum of entities.
-Recall is a more meaningful measure when evaluating with Wikipedia.
+Recall is probably a more meaningful measure when evaluating with Wikipedia.

+For an evaluation of the NED aspect (ranker in our framework), which is much more standard and allows comparison with other similar works, see the evaluation section.